WHAT DO YOU KNOW ABOUT THE ELECTRIC COMPANY BUILT INTO YOUR COLLAGEN?

 KEY POINT #4: Acutely, when sleep is poor, cortisol is raised and melatonin lowered, it directly changes the proteins that build your intestinal brush border.
 With more chronic alterations of cortisol, the mismatch causes the brain down regulates cortisol release from the PVN and increases the cortisol receptors to become way more sensitive to the hormone.
 As adrenal fatigue develops cortisol falls.
 This is how adrenal fatigue begins and develops and manifests as time elapses.
 These changes to receptor proteins alters how they can and do function even at low levels.
 This confuses people and then they recommend cortisol replacement!!!
 Guess what this does?
 It destroys more collagen and you lose more energy.
 Ask any person on chronic steroids.
 This is why the get buffalo humps and abdominal obesity.
 It simulates exactly what we see in modern human obesity with a simplified gut flora.
 This is how visceral fat is grown thermodynamically.
 It is do to a loss of collagen in the cells cytoarchitecture.
 Maybe now you know why I hate exogenous glucocorticoids, like hydrocortisone replacement in leptin resistant states!!!!

 I mentioned here in this blog that is precisely how diabetes actually begins.
-This is how leptin resistance begins.
+This is how leptin resistance begins too.
+It begins with destruction of chromophore proteins.

 When you lose water inside a cell, this lowers the magnesium available to make ATP.
 Lower ATP levels do not allow proteins to fully expand their water binding sites in the amino acid side chains.
 This limits water bonding and this radically alters a tissues normal physiologic functioning if it goes on too long.
 In this way, circadian signals directly alter the cell’s collagen skeleton.
 Collagen fibrils are “the wires” in our quantum evolutionary blueprint.
 Water is “the battery” that electrifies collagen.